Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return parent.subarray(0, 10);

-}This function returns a view that maintains a reference to parent's backing memory.
+}That view still references parent’s backing memory.
 If parent is 10MB, retaining the 10-byte view can retain the 10MB backing store.
+The copied version breaks that relationship -

 function createCopy(parent) {